ArnoVdH/photoblog/content/blog/2020/leaving_facebook2.md

 ### Peace of mind
 That's endgoal here.
 I hope to have more mental space, less distraction and more control on what information I get to see.
 This won't be an immediate transition and I'll probably experience a period of anxiety, probably loneliness and maybe even depression.
 But there's light at the other side of the corporate tunnel and I'm sure I can count on the help and support of my friends.

-## Questions asked on Instagram:
--Do you feel uneasy using (corporate) social media?
--If so, has it increased?
--Do you take measures to protect yourself on/from social media?
--Would you quit?
--Why or why not?
-What's keeping you?

 [^1]: In the recent Netflix documentary 'The Social Dilemma' Tristan Harris posits that tools are 'patient' objects, waiting for you to use them, while social media *demands* your attention and input. "[W]e've moved away from having a tools-based technology environment to an addiction- and manipulation-based technology environment."

 [^2]: Does anyone remember MSN Messenger, where you put these cryptic messages in your chat-name that, in essence, functioned as some sort of status update avant-la-lettre?